Translate

 Most hotel staff will be happy to find you a cold bottle of Indian beer for around ₹70-100, but there is virtually no nightlife in Agra outside of cultural shows at some of the larger hotels and restaurants.
 After getting off the streets of Agra and into your hotel, you will not want to go back anyway.

-- Hilltop Hotel, 21, Mall Road, (hotelkamal@hotmail.com).
+• Hilltop Hotel21, Mall Road, ().
 Very peaceful area (surrounded by trees) that is within 20 min walk to Taj Mahal.
 Rooms are old but good value.
 Single room may not appeal to the claustrophobics.
 The owner is very helpful and will make sure your needs are satisfied.
 There's a restaurant and simple amenities (eg toilet paper) are sold as well.
 Around Rs200 for single private, shared bathroom & Rs500 for single ensuite. edit

 [edit]Mid-range